-The construction contractor and monitoring firms have not been selected for the project.
-Upon selection of these entities, this AMAP must be revised to include names, responsibilities, and qualifications of those chosen to conduct monitoring (Table 2).
+The construction contractor has not been selected for the project, but responsibilities and qualifications of those chosen to conduct monitoring are presented in Table 2.
 This AMAP is written using AECOS, Inc. monitoring (sampling and analytical) protocols.
-If another laboratory is hired to conduct sampling and analysis for this AMAP, this document should be revised to include information specific to that firm and submitted to Hawai'i Department of Health Clean Water Branch (HDOH-CWB) for approval prior to the start of pre-construction monitoring.
+If another laboratory is hired to conduct sampling and analysis for this AMAP, this document should be revised to include information specific to that firm prior to the start of pre-construction monitoring.

 The construction contractor's assigned representative will perform daily visual inspections and take photographs of the construction site to ensure that the construction activities do not result in adverse impacts to State waters.
 Personnel from the selected monitoring entity will perform visual inspections of water quality and take photographs of stream conditions at each monitoring station and note the condition of project BMPs during each sampling event.